borntofrappe/svelte-tutorial/README.md

 ## [Bit Shifting](https://svelte.dev/repl/a3bd24b328ce4f318b7b045381faf6a4)

 Experiment with group bindings and reactive declarations, to illustrate a binary counter and how the bitwise operators `<<` and `>>` work.

+## Line Drawing Grid

+Draw an interactive SVG element, which can be modified with a mouse or touch event.